Back to Library

 140

-Kidnapping or abducting in order to murder, for ransom, etc.
+Kidnapping or abducting in order to murder or for ransom, etc.

 141

-Importation of a girl or boy from a foreign country.
+Importation of girl or boy from foreign country

 142